hendrixjoseph/FamilyTree/README.md

 ### SQL

-All the necessary SQL statements to create the database (should be) is in [sql/master.sql](sql/master.sql).
-All the subdirectories in [sql/](sql/) contain pretty much the same material as master.sql, they are only in different directories for easier human viewing.
+All the necessary SQL statements to create the database (should be) is in [`sql/export.sql`](sql/export.sql).
+All the subdirectories in [`sql/`](sql/) contain pretty much the same material as `export.sql`, they are only in different directories for easier human viewing.

 ### Directory structure